expo/expo/docs/versions/unversioned/sdk/permissions.md

 The permissions type for changing brighness of the screen

-> **Note:** Android would reject from `Permissions.askAsync` if this permission type is not being asked individually.
-On Android ask for this permission individually.

 ## Android: permissions equivalents inside `app.json`

 If you specified `android.permissions` inside your `app.json` ([read more about configuration](../workflow/configuration.html#android))  you have to use values corresponding to their `Expo.Permissions` equivalents.